The color force acting on a quark in the pion and nucleon: Hadronic form factors

 \end{widetext}

-To evaluate the other nucleon $\Phi^q_{N,3-8}$ form factors, we also need the quark axial form factor $G_A^q$, and the pseudoscalar form factors $\tilde{G}_P^q$ and $G_P^q$ both in isoscalar and isovector channels.
+To evaluate nucleon $\Phi^q_{N,4-8}$ form factors, we also need the quark axial form factor $G_A^q$, and the pseudoscalar form factors $\tilde{G}_P^q$ and $G_P^q$ both in isoscalar and isovector channels.
 The pseudoscalar form factor is defined as

 The axial form factor and the induced pseudoscalar form factors, are defined as